Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Introduction

-In this work, we present an efficient rendering pipeline for high quality ray-tracing of dynamic line sets without pre-computation.
-We achieve real-time performance by leveraging a fast conservative voxelization scheme to construct an occupancy pyramid every frame, which is used to accelerate the remainder of the rendering pipeline.
-Based on the occupancy pyramid, volume rendering is used to determine the visible voxel set: i.e. the voxels that are visible from the camera's current perspective.
-To accelerate per-frame preprocessing, per-voxel fragments lists are computed for just the visible voxel set, saving memory and performance.
-To accelerate shading, we compute ambient occlusion and direct shadowing terms in voxel space for just the visible voxel set.
-Finally, ray-tracing itself can be accelerated by using the occupancy pyramid as an octree to employ empty-space skipping.
-While this work presents a method to accelerate rendering of dynamic line sets, it could be extended to render almost any geometric primitive.
-To summarize, our main contribution is a high performance ray-traced rendering pipeline, which is made possible by:
+In this work, we present an efficient rendering pipeline for high-quality ray tracing of dynamic line sets that computes all acceleration structures on the fly.
+We achieve real-time performance by leveraging a fast voxelization scheme, which we use to accelerate the remainder of the rendering pipeline.
+Based on this voxelization, we introduce a voxel-based culling method to construct a ray-tracing acceleration structure on the fly only for voxels visible to the camera.
+Finally, we use these acceleration structures to render large line sets with voxel-based shading and ground-truth transparency.
+While we present a pipeline to accelerate rendering of dynamic line sets, our pipeline could be extended to render almost any geometric primitive.
+To summarize, our main contribution is a high-performance voxel-based ray tracing pipeline, which is made possible by:

-\begin{itemize} \item A GPU-based method for efficient and high-quality conservative voxelization of capsule primitives. \item A culling approach.
-By only constructing fragment lists for visible voxels, we save memory and increase performance. \item A voxel-based ray-tracing technique that renders ground truth transparency with high performance for semi-opaque line sets. \end{itemize}
+\begin{itemize} \item A GPU-based method for efficient and high-quality conservative voxelization of capsule primitives. \item A voxel-based culling approach that only constructs a ray-tracing acceleration structure for voxels visible to the camera, saving memory and increasing performance. \item A voxel-based ray-tracing technique that renders ground-truth transparency with high performance for (semi-)opaque line sets. \end{itemize}